varajala/todoterm/README.md

     python -m todoterm init

-This creates a file named **.todo** in the current working directory.
+This creates a sqlite database file named **.todo** in the current working directory.
+Todoterm always modifies the database in the current working directory.

 Next add new tasks with the following command:

     python -m todoterm add "Task description here..."